alexghirelli/woo-exporter/README.md

 ## Description

-This plugin is useful to cache orders data into DynamoDB and export them form it.
+This plugin is useful to cache orders data into DynamoDB and export them from it.
 This approach increase export speed and reduce WooCommerce server load time.

 ## Installation